-This paper proposes the development and expansion of networks of connected currencies (Community Inclusion Currencies (CICs)) comprising an open and decentralized monetary system as well as the protocols and architecture to support social and monetary development worldwide, and thereby contribute to achieving the United Nations' Sustainable Development Goals (SDGs).
-We examine current programs in Kenya that utilize blockchain technologies in order to enable underserved communities to create currencies freely, securely, and with the inherent ability to connect their currencies to each other and propose a path toward technology diffusion.
+This paper proposes the development and expansion of networks of connected currencies (Community Inclusion Currencies (CICs)) comprising an open and decentralized monetary system as well as the protocols, architecture and humanitarian infrastructure to support the United Nations' Sustainable Development Goals (SDGs).
+We examine programs in Kenya that utilize distributed ledger technologies technologies in order to enable underserved communities to create currencies and basic income programs freely, securely, and with the inherent ability to connect their currencies to each other and propose a path toward technology diffusion.